Ewains/Music-Timer/README.md

 # describe
-> You need to first set up KuGou, NetEase, or other music software.
-Open the software and it will automatically play music.
-The software will open at the set time and exit at the specified time.
+>  The software will open at the set time and exit at the specified time.
 When opened, the system volume will be turned on, and when closed, the system volume will be turned off

 # Example